 11 Halloween Party Games for Kids and Adults

 Halloween was meant for parties.
-And while getting dressed up in a costume and standing around eating candy is fun in itself, we like to go the extra mile around here to make sure all revelers are fully entertained.
-So, in the spirit of Halloween fun for kids and for grown-ups, we’ve got all the games you need to ensure your spooktacular shindig is a Halloween hit.
+And while getting dressed up in a costume and standing around eating candy is fun by itself, we like to go the extra mile around here to make sure all revelers are fully entertained.
+So, in the spirit of holiday fun for kids and for grown-ups, we have all the games you need to ensure your spooktacular shindig is a Halloween hit.

 1. Candy Corn Piñata: You don’t have to fill this entire thing with candy corn, but it is highly encouraged. (via Brit + Co)

 2. Costume Contest: Who wore it best?
 Make a game of it by having your guests grab mug shot-style photos. (via Brit + Co)

 3. Ghost Piñatas: It’s almost a shame to whack this adorable piñata family with a bat, but that’s the name of the game, right? (via Demetres)